GimpTutorial/2-Game-Icons/README.md

 + Overview of the tool options
 + Challenge

+### 6a Quickly Selecting An Existing Colour
++ Introducing the Color Picker Tool
++ Only active layer vs sample merged
++ Selection methods
++ Using CTRL with other brush tools has persistent settings

 ### 7 Filling An Area With One Colour
 + Bucket Tool
 + Switching between FG and BG Colour